RoSchmi/PlatformIO/README.md

 ### Wio_Terminal_JLink_Debugging
 Example shows and explains how I got debugging with JLink on Seeed Wio Terminal working.
 There were some hacks needed to get it working

+### Wio_Terminal_Seeed_Https_Example
+This is the example 'Readig Github Repositoy Stats from Wio Terminal' by Seeed Studio with minor modifications.
+It shows how to access internet resource via https protocol.